grauds/clematis.doc/docs/web-applications/continuous-deployment/continuous-deployment.md

 ````

-1. **Verify tooling**: a special preparation task to verify server build environment has everything installed
+1. **Verify tooling**: a special preparation task to verify the server build environment has everything installed
 2. **Build docker image**: a command to build the artifact locally.
 It usually contains an `environment` block to inject
 build variables declared in Jenkins, like secrets, passwords, etc.